Coordinated efforts lead to effective crises management

 |0

-This work, Coordinated efforts lead to effective crises management [Image 2 of 2], by PO1 Kristen Yarber, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coordinated efforts lead to effective crises management, by PO2 Raquell Williams, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.